 Related to the securities class action, the Company's directors (other than Dr. Cynthia Turner-Graham, Michael Hirsh and Stefan Piech), together with Messrs.
 Heyward and Denton and former director Michael Klein, have been named as defendants in several putative stockholder derivative lawsuits.
 As previously disclosed, these include a consolidated proceeding pending in the U.S. District Court for the Central District of California and styled In re Genius Brands Stockholder Derivative Litigation, Case No. 2:20-cv-08277 DSF (RAOx); an action filed in the Los Angeles County Superior Court captioned Ly, etc. v.
 Heyward, et al., Case No. 20STCV44611; and an additional case pending in the U.S. District Court for the District of Nevada, styled Miceli, etc. v.
 Heyward, et al., Case No. 3:21-cv-00132-MMD-WGC.
 While the allegations and legal claims vary somewhat among the derivative actions, they all generally allege that the defendants breached fiduciary duties owed to the Company.
 The plaintiffs, all alleged stockholders of the Company, purport to sue on behalf and for the benefit of the Company.
 Accordingly, the derivative plaintiffs seek no recovery from the Company.
 Instead, as a stockholder derivative action, the Company is named as a nominal defendant.
-Pursuant to agreements among the parties, the courts in all of the derivative lawsuits have stayed proceedings pending the outcome of the securities class action's dismissal on the shareholder derivative lawsuits.
+Pursuant to agreements among the parties, the courts in all of the derivative lawsuits have stayed proceedings pending the outcome of the securities class action.
+The Company cannot predict the impact of the securities class action's dismissal on the shareholder derivative lawsuits.

-Finally, the Company is also a nominal defendant in an action filed in January 2022 in the U.S. District Court for the Southern District of New York and styled Todd Augenbaum v.
-Anson Investments Master Fund LP, et al., Case No. 1:22-cv-00249-VM.
-The action, which purports to be brought on behalf and for the benefit of the Company, seeks recovery under Section 16(b) of the Exchange Act of supposed short-swing profits allegedly realized by roughly a dozen persons and entities that participated as investors in certain of the Company's private placements of securities in 2020.
+The Company is also a nominal defendant in an action filed on January 11, 2022, in the U.S. District Court for the Southern District of New York and styled Todd Augenbaum v.
+Anson Investments Master Fund LP, et al., Case No. 1:22-cv-00249 VM.
+The action, which again purports to be brought on behalf and for the benefit of the Company, seeks the recovery under Section 16(b) of the Exchange Act of supposed short-swing profits allegedly realized by roughly a dozen persons and entities that participated as investors in certain of the Company's private placements of securities in 2020.
+Plaintiff Augenbaum, who purports to be a Company stockholder, filed his lawsuit after issuing a demand to the Company's Board of Directors asking that the Company sue the investor defendants.
+The Company rejected the demand in late December 2021, and Mr. Augenbaum sued a few weeks later, as Section 16(b) permits him to do.
 No Company officer or director is among the defendants.
-The defendant investors filed a motion to dismiss, which the Court took under submission in mid-November 2022 after the completion of full briefing.
-By decision issued March 30, 2023, the Court granted defendants' motion to dismiss with leave to amend.
-On May 1, 2023, plaintiff filed an amended complaint.
-Pursuant to the court's rules, defendants submitted a pre-motion letter seeking leave to file a motion to dismiss, which plaintiff opposed.
-On July 21, 2023, the court issued an order advising that it believed it could resolve the motion to dismiss based on the pre-motion letters, but giving the parties the opportunity to request further briefing on the defendants' proposed motion.
-By stipulation submitted August 1, 2023, the parties requested further briefing and proposed a schedule that contemplates defendants' filing of a joint motion by September 8, 2023, with briefing to continue into early November.
+The defendant investors in the action requested and received court permission to file motions to dismiss the action, and motions were filed July 25, 2022, and plaintiff has opposed the motions.
+After full briefing, the court, by order entered March 30, 2023, granted the motion to dismiss with leave to amend.
+Plaintiff subsequently filed his First Amended Complaint on May 1, 2023.
+Defendants again moved to dismiss and briefing on that motion closed November 2, 2023.
+On November 9, 2023, Judge Subramanian (to whom the case was reassigned in August